nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 840
 00:51:02,084 --> 00:51:06,019
-[SPEAKER_06]: your team, Conrad's team, Andrew's team, it just, like, it all stopped.
+[SPEAKER_06]: your team, Conrad's team, Andrew's team, it just, like, it all stops.

 841
 00:51:05,999 --> 00:51:12,010
-[SPEAKER_06]: It all goes through that plug,
+[SPEAKER_06]: It all goes through that flow,
 [SPEAKER_00]: because right now we just assign it to the team leads if there's a bug, we can just assign it to him.

 842